newsuk/times-components/packages/drop-cap/README.md

 ## Future

 Planning to support complex markups in the paragraph text.
+Web and iOS support coming soon.